Gurjarradhika/Face_Recognition_Attendence_System/README.md

-# Face_Recognition_Attendence_System
+# Face_Recognition_Attendance_System
-Detect the student face for marking the attendance
+Detect the student's face for marking the attendance